 On Sept.
-18, Sammy Rangel, former executive director of Life After Hate, was one of 10 people honored in a special tribute to Everyday Heroes in the Global Campaign Against Violent Extremism and Intolerance in New York City during the week of the United Nations General Assembly.
+18, Sammy Rangel, executive director of Life After Hate, was one of 10 people honored in a special tribute to Everyday Heroes in the Global Campaign Against Violent Extremism and Intolerance in New York City during the week of the United Nations General Assembly.
 The event highlighted individuals leading the struggle to prevent and counter violent extremism.

 The following is the full text of Sammy’s acceptance speech: